janosjanka/partnerinfo/README.md

 # Partnerinfo (www.partnerinfo.tv)
-Partnerinfo is an Online Marketing System with modern SPA-based CMS services (client-side routing, modules, blazing fast HTML designer, ...).
+Partnerinfo is an Online Marketing System with modern SPA-based CMS services (client-side routing, modules, blazing fast HTML designer, JavaScript module system, ...).
 In contrast to most of similar systems, it does not force you to use pre-defined, built-in, and unchangable business functions.
 You are totally free to define your own business activities and build business workflows for your web actions.
 This project aimed to cover the following areas:

 ## Lightweight Server-Side Workflow Engine & Client-Side HTML Activity Designer

 - Extensible workflow engine developed for fast, performance-critical web actions
 - Standard control flow & business activities (sequence, condition, redirect, schedule, subscribe, sendMail, tagging, ...)
-- HTML-based workflow activity designer for marketing specialists
+- HTML-based workflow activity designer for end-users, marketing specialists

 ## Action Links

+An action link is a simple URL associated with a server-side workflow which can be called by executing a usual ASP.NET Web API action.
+When a user clicks a link or posts form data performing either HTTP GET or POST requests, the WF engine invokes the specified workflow passing context data (identity, user agent, user data and other information) into it.

-You can create action links where each link can be associated with a workflow defined by you.
-You can add a custom URI segment to the end of action links to make those user-friendly, moreover, you can also specify a contact to be able to measure user-specific events outside of your system pages.
-You can even share an action link with your girl friend on a social media site to get info about what she is doing now :-)
+You can even add a custom URI segment to the end of action links to make those user-friendly or specify a contact for each action link to be able to measure activity of a given user, including your girl-friend :-)

 ## Contact Management & Tagging